particle1331/M1-tensorflow-benchmark/README.md

 TensorFlow (v2.7.0) benchmark results on an M1 Macbook Air 2020 laptop (macOS Monterey v12.1).

-I was initially testing if TensorFlow was installed correctly so that code outside any context manager (`M1 (Default)` in the plot) automatically runs on the GPU (`M1 (GPU)` in the plot) by using the `with tf.device('/GPU:0')` context manager.
+I was initially testing if TensorFlow was installed correctly so that code outside any context manager automatically runs on the GPU by using the `with tf.device('/GPU:0')` context manager.
 It would be interesting to compare this with free GPU services, so I also included Kaggle and Colab in the tests.
-Also tested M1's CPU (`M1 (CPU)` in the plot).
+Also tested M1's CPU.

 <br>